garysweaver/irie/README.md

       end
     end

-Cancan integrates [Authlogic][authlogic], [Devise][devise], etc. to return a proper logged-in user or you can return it however you wish.
+CanCan integrates [Authlogic][authlogic], [Devise][devise], etc. to return a proper logged-in user or you can return it however you wish.

-Cancan also needs an Ability defined in `app/models/ability.rb`.
+CanCan also needs an Ability defined in `app/models/ability.rb`.
 Just for testing we'll ignore the user object and allow everything:

     class Ability
       include CanCan::Ability